 - Fostering stronger mental health across the workplace can help avoid employee burnout, behavioral complaints, disengagement and the loss of top talent.

 Cultivating Positive Professional Environments

-As we approach 2020, it’s likely that our fast-paced work culture will continue to make demands on every professional.
+As mental health has come to the forefront in healthcare discussions, it’s likely that our fast-paced work culture will continue to make demands on every professional.
 Telepsychiatry does more than help employees perform at their best; it empowers organizations to offer an exceptional workplace culture while reducing healthcare costs for everyone.